This Asian-style Sesame Ahi Tuna Steak recipe is rich and meaty and made with a ginger-garlic-soy sauce marinade.

 Once you’ve removed your Ahi tuna steaks, then it’s time to plate, serve and eat.
 You can sprinkle on a few more black sesame seeds at this time for presentation and a bit more crunch.
 Enjoy!

-For more delicious fish dishes, be sure to check out Wisconsin Homemaker’s Recipe Section.
+For more delicious fish dishes, be sure to check out Wisconsin Homemaker’s Recipe Section and these family favorites:

 Sesame Ahi Tuna Steak Recipe with Asian Sauce